 The Board's inspections and investigations docket continues to be full and productive.
-The Board investigative staff were assigned 543 new cases, while at the same time working diligently to close 491 cases.
+The Board received 498 public complaints.
+Board investigative staff took on 441 new cases, while at the same time working diligently to close 643 cases.
+The Board's inspections team inspected 828 facilities (685 pharmacies and 143 DME facilities).